SasinduDilshara/sample_multilevel_drift-check_impl/sample_report.md

 **User Service**

-* Component documentation specifies JWT tokens with **RSA-256 signature**, but the implementation uses **HS256 algorithm** in the `generateToken()` method
+* The project documentation specifies JWT tokens with 2-hour expiry, but the UserService implementation generates tokens with 3-hour expiry (180 minutes vs 120 minutes specified).
-* Component specification states **BCrypt with salt rounds of 12**, but the inline comment in UserController incorrectly claims **10 salt rounds**
+* Component documentation states authentication uses "RSA-256 signature" for JWT tokens, but the implementation uses HS256 (HMAC-SHA256) algorithm instead.
-* Component documentation describes **2 hours for access tokens, 7 days for refresh tokens**, but the implementation only generates access tokens with **3-hour expiry** and no refresh token functionality
+* The UserService implementation connects to a "MySQL database" according to an inline comment, but both project and component documentation specify PostgreSQL as the primary database.
-* API documentation states the `/profile` endpoint **caches for 30 minutes**, but the `getUserById()` method implementation **caches for 45 minutes**
+* Component documentation specifies Redis caching for user profiles with 30-minute TTL, but the implementation sets cache expiry to 2700 seconds (45 minutes).
-* Component specification claims **PostgreSQL as primary database**, but service code references **MySQL database** in the `createUser()` method comment
+* The UserController returns "JWT token with 3-hour expiry" according to API documentation, contradicting the project-level specification of 2-hour tokens.

 **Order Service**

-* Component documentation specifies **PayPal integration for alternative payment methods**, but the payment processing implementation and webhook handling are completely missing from the codebase
+* Project documentation states order data is "persisted in MongoDB with Redis session storage," but the component documentation specifies "Redis for cart session management and caching" - the implementation shows cart management but the project docs incorrectly describe it as session storage.
-* Project documentation states **MongoDB for order data**, but component documentation incorrectly claims **Redis for cart session management** when Redis is only used for caching
+* Component documentation lists PayPal as a payment integration option, but the order service implementation only includes Stripe payment processing.
-* API documentation describes **PUT /api/orders/{id}/status** endpoint, but the handler method expects **StatusUpdateRequest** structure that is never defined in the codebase
+* The order handler's `notifyUserService` function incorrectly sends notifications to the user service endpoint instead of the notification service as described in the project architecture.
-* Inline comments in `notifyUserService()` method incorrectly state it calls the **user service**, when it should call the **notification service** according to project architecture
+* Component documentation specifies five order states including CANCELLED, but the implementation in `UpdateOrderStatus` only validates transitions between PENDING, PAID, SHIPPED, and DELIVERED states.
-* Component specification lists order state **DELIVERED**, but the `IsValidStatusTransition()` method validation logic is incomplete and cuts off mid-implementation
+* An inline comment in the order handler incorrectly states the method "should actually call the notification service, not user service" while the implementation attempts to call the user service.

 **Notification Service**

-* Component documentation specifies **Firebase Cloud Messaging for push notifications** and **WebSocket connections for in-app notifications**, but the email_client.bal implementation only supports **HTTP-based email delivery**
+* Component documentation states the service uses "AWS SES" for email notifications, but the email client implementation uses a generic "HTTP email service" with configurable endpoints instead of AWS SES specifically.
-* Component specification describes **AWS SES** integration, but the implementation uses a **generic HTTP email service** with custom API authentication instead of AWS SES
+* The project documentation describes "push notifications for mobile applications" as a feature, but the notification service implementation only includes email and SMS functionality with no push notification support.
-* Rate limiting documentation specifies **100 emails per minute per user**, but the bulk SMS processing in sms_client.bal has **no rate limiting delays implemented** as noted in the code comments
+* Component documentation specifies "WebSocket connections" for in-app notifications, but the implementation shows no WebSocket functionality.
-* Component documentation claims **PDF invoice attachments** for order confirmations, but the email template implementation only supports basic **HTML content with no attachment handling**
+* The SMS client implementation includes "Twilio" integration as documented, but the email client does not implement the specified AWS SES integration.
-* SMS client documentation describes **Twilio integration**, but the module comment header incorrectly describes it as a **"verification service module"** rather than a general SMS notification service
+* Component documentation claims "100 emails per minute per user" rate limiting, but the email client implementation shows no rate limiting functionality.